FCC/ACEDirect/CHECKLISTS.md

   * Connect the USB BusyLight to the agent computer.
   * Download the `busylightapi/exe/lightserver.jar` Java program from the `busylightapi` repo.
 Run it locally on the Agent's client computer.

-# ACE Direct Reboot Checklist
+## ACE Direct Reboot Checklist

+After rebooting servers, ACE Direct requires starting services in a specific order.
+Some services start automatically on reboot.
+Here is this required order:

+* `stunace` - STUN server
+* `sipace` - Asterisk server
+* `openamace` - Start OpenAM: `sudo service tomcat start`
+* `nodeace` or `nginxace` - NGINX server: `sudo service nginx start`
+* `nodeace` - Node servers
   * Set SE Linux variable: ```sudo setsebool -P httpd_can_network_connect 1```
   * Start NGINX: ```sudo service nginx start```
   * Start Redis: ```sudo service redis start```
   * Start MongoDB: ```sudo service mongod start```
-  * Restart Node: ```pm2 restart all```
+  * Restart ACE Direct servers: ```pm2 restart all```

-# ACE Direct Troubleshooting Checklist
+## ACE Direct Troubleshooting Checklist

 * Manage Node services with `pm2`:

   * Run `pm2 status` to check the status of all Node servers:

     * Are all `status` fields `online` (OK)?
 If not, errors are present.
     * Are any `restart` counts periodically increasing?
 If so, errors are present.

   * Stop all Node services: `pm2 stop all`
   * Start all Node services: `pm2 start all`
   * Restart all Node services: `pm2 restart all`
   * Delete all Node services from `pm2` management: `pm2 delete all`
   * Add and start all Node services to `pm2`: `pm2 start process.json`

 * Set the `common:debug_level` parameter in `/home/acedirect/dat/config.json` to *ALL* to receive all messages in the log files.
 * Check the `logs` folder in each application folder for errors or warnings: `ls /home/acedirect/*/logs/*.log`
 * Verify that OpenAM, Redis, MongoDB, NGINX, and MySQL are running.
 * Does the BusyLight device respond?
 Try the self-test mode on the `lightserver.jar` UI.
 * Verify that the `/etc/hosts` file is configured correctly.
 * Verify that the `/etc/nginx/nginx.conf` file is configured correctly.
 * Verify that `/home/acedirect/dat/config.json` is configured correctly.
 * Check if `asterisk` is publicly accessible: Visit `https://ASTERISK_FQDN/ws`.
 The page should display `Upgrade Required`.
 * Management Portal installation - for any `lodash` errors, try installing the `lodash` library globally as root: `sudo npm install lodash -g`.
 * NGINX cannot proxy to the NODE server - when using FQDNs for ACEDirect in `/etc/nginx/nginx.conf`, the FQDNs may force traffic through a proxy.
 To resolve this, map the FQDN to the private IP instead using a private host zone. *Or*, simply use private IP addresses in place of FQDN in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and ace (OpenAM) paths.
 * Install MongoDB on RHEL - if the `installer.py` script fails to install MongoDB on RHEL, try `sudo yum install -y mongodb-org` .
 * No CDR records in the Management Portal - Make sure Asterisk is configured to have the MySQL database credentials, CDR database name, and CDR table name.
 Also make sure that the ODBC C library is installed on the Asterisk server; this library is normally installed by the automated installation script.
 * Consumer portal cannot reach Asterisk; ERR_CONNECTION_REFUSED - make sure Asterisk is configured to use valid certificates.
 * Cannot connect to portals - possibly remap the elastic IPs or try running `nslookup` on the NGINX FQDN and verify its FQDN and public IP.